MachinisteWeb/node-atlas/README.en.md

 ## Controller and Model Part ##

 NodeAtlas is useful for more than simply generate template web page easily based on your variations files.
-NodeAtlas allow you to dynamicly interact with variations var and with the DOM with;
+NodeAtlas allow you to dynamicly interact with variations var and with the DOM with:

 - parameters in query part of URL (GET),
 - parameters in request body (POST),

-but also provide;
+but also provide:

 - connections with database,
 - management of sessions,